Introduction: How to Build a 1.1 Million Volt Tesla Coil! : 19 Steps (with Many Pictures)

 Step 5: Primary Capacitors (MMC - Multi Mini Capacitors)

 The MMC is essentially a battery pack for the Tesla Coil that acts as a temporary storage.
+This is the capacitor in the primary resonator, which will transfer power to the secondary resonator.

 Check all resistors and connections using a multimeter.